compound-finance/comet/README.md

 There are currently two Comet-related contracts that extend directly from the vendor contracts.
 The contracts are:

-1. **ConfiguratorProxy**: This contract extends OZ's `TransparentUpgradeableProxy`.
+**[ConfiguratorProxy.sol](https://github.com/compound-finance/comet/blob/main/contracts/ConfiguratorProxy.sol)** - This contract inherits OZ's `TransparentUpgradeableProxy.sol`.
 We override the `_beforeFallback` function so that the proxy's admin can directly call the implementation.
 We only need this feature for the Configurator's proxy.

-2. **CometProxyAdmin**: This contract extends OZ's `ProxyAdmin`.
-We created a new function called `deployAndUpgradeTo`, which calls `Configurator.deploy()` and upgrades Comet proxy's implementation to this newly deployed Comet contract.
+**[CometProxyAdmin.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometProxyAdmin.sol)** - This contract inherits OZ's `ProxyAdmin.sol`.
+We created a new function called `deployAndUpgradeTo`, which calls `Configurator.deploy(0xCometProxy)` and upgrades Comet proxy's implementation to this newly deployed Comet contract.
 This function is needed so we can pass the address of the new Comet to the `Proxy.upgrade()` call in one transaction.

 ## Usage